IQSS/dataverse/doc/sphinx-guides/source/installation/installation-main.rst

 If you are receiving an ``ERR_ADDRESS_UNREACHABLE`` while navigating the GUI or making an API call, make sure the ``siteUrl`` JVM option is defined.
 For details on how to set ``siteUrl``, please refer to :ref:`dataverse.siteUrl` from the :doc:`config` section.
 For context on why setting this option is necessary, refer to :ref:`dataverse.fqdn` from the :doc:`config` section.

-Problems Sending Email
-^^^^^^^^^^^^^^^^^^^^^^

-If your Dataverse installation is not sending system emails, you may need to provide authentication for your mail host.
-First, double check the SMTP server being used with this Payara asadmin command:

-``./asadmin get server.resources.mail-resource.mail/notifyMailSession.host``

-This should return the DNS of the mail host you configured during or after installation. mail/notifyMailSession is the JavaMail Session that's used to send emails to users.

-If the command returns a host you don't want to use, you can modify your notifyMailSession with the Payara ``asadmin set`` command with necessary options (`click here for the manual page <https://docs.oracle.com/cd/E18930_01/html/821-2433/set-1.html>`_), or via the admin console at http://localhost:4848 with your domain running.

-If your mail host requires a username/password for access, continue to the next section.

 Mail Host Configuration & Authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^